- What is the proposed Halligan Water Supply Project?

 Fort Collins began the permitting process in 2006, and the reservoir cannot be enlarged until all permits are obtained.
 Permits are issued by the U.S. Army Corps of Engineers (Corps) and other federal, state and local agencies.
 The length of time needed to obtain all permits is uncertain and driven by the permitting agencies.
 Learn more about the permitting process.

-- What is the difference between the Halligan Water Supply Project and other waters supply projects in the area, like the Northern Integrated Supply Project (NISP)?
+- What is the difference between the Halligan Water Supply Project and other water supply projects in the area, like the Northern Integrated Supply Project (NISP)?

 The Halligan Water Supply Project and the Northern Integrated Supply Project (NISP) are two separate water supply projects.
 The Halligan Water Supply Project is proposed by the City of Fort Collins and includes expanding an existing reservoir near Livermore on the North Fork of the Poudre River.
 NISP is sponsored by Northern Water on behalf of 15 northern Front Range water providers, including 11 communities and four water districts, some of which surround Fort Collins Utilities' water service area.
 NISP includes Glade Reservoir, which is often confused with Halligan because it also is located near Livermore.